mluizaa00/mluizaa00/README.md

 ## Introduction

 Hello!
-My name is Luiza.
-I’m a self-taught developer with a passion for programming since I was 14 years old.
-Early in my career, I worked in the gaming industry, known for its optimization and performance criteria, in a Java environment.
-After that, I had the opportunity to work as a Software Developer at [Looqbox](https://looqbox.com/) for 2 years, where I gained various skills related to natural language processing (NLP) using ANTLR.
-Additionally, I also contributed to creating event flows through messaging with PubSub (GCP) for post-processed data loading and developed a workflow responsible for processing audit messages (logs), including ETL steps such as data cleaning, normalization, and formatting.
-Now, I currently work at [Caju](https://www.caju.com.br/) as a Software Engineer, using Kotlin for Caju Ciclos tribe on a HR solution.

-Take a look at some of my open-source work in the pinned repositories on this profile!
+My name is Luiza, and I am a self-taught developer with a passion for solving complex problems since the age of 14.
+My curiosity and dedication have led me to explore different areas of technology, starting in the gaming industry, where I learned to tackle performance and optimization challenges.

+I value collaboration and continuous learning as pillars of my work.
+At [Looqbox](https://looqbox.com/), I worked as a Backend Engineer for two years, combining critical analysis and creativity to develop a Parser focused on natural language processing (NLP) using Kotlin, ANTLR, and Regex.
+I also implemented event-driven data pipelines with GCP PubSub, optimizing ETL processes and fostering integrations between systems.

+Currently, as a Mid-Level Backend Software Engineer at [Caju](https://www.caju.com.br/), I strive to align technical efficiency with strategic impact.
+I led the creation of solutions such as Bulk Vacation and Admission Sharing, integrating backend and frontend teams with a clear vision of architecture and documentation.
+I restructured CI/CD pipelines, drastically reducing execution time and enhancing the development experience.

+My approach is guided by the pursuit of technical excellence and the development of scalable solutions, always focusing on creating a positive impact for the team and end users.

 ## Experience